 - increased risk of bleeding

-- a reaction called graft versus host disease, the donor cells can sometimes attack some of your own body cells
+- a reaction called graft versus host disease - this is when the donor cells attack some of your own body cells